RetroBloxxer/retrobloxxer.github.io/content/daballer/index.md

 - Fisher (joined later)
 - Partyman
 - everyone else who was friends with daballer

+> [!CAUTION]
+> THIS PAGE CONTAINS SENSETIVE CONTENT, VIEWER DISCRETION IS ADVISED.

 # the beginning
 so, one day, we met a kid called Daballer. he was a pretty good friend and yeah we soon added eachother